-The oligomers, organosulfates, and nitroxy organosulfates detected in the rainwater could all contribute to the HULIS fraction of atmospheric organic matter (Graber and Rudich, 2006; Romero and Oehme, 2005).
+The oligomers, organosulfates, and nitrooxy organosulfates detected in the rainwater could all contribute to the HULIS fraction of atmospheric organic matter (Graber and

+Rudich, 2006; Romero and Oehme, 2005).
 If the aqueous oligomerization of one water soluble organic compound (i.e., methylglyoxal) can account for 26 previously unidentified CHO compounds in the rainwater, it is possible that oligomerization of other known biogenic and anthropogenic precursor organic compounds through in-cloud or aerosolphase reactions may contribute substantially to the complex HULIS fraction measured in aqueous atmospheric organic matter, including rainwater.
 Previous studies have suggested that no one compound comprises more than a small percentage of the total DOC in rainwater.
-The large number of compounds detected (552 unique compounds

-- 5 from m/z 50 to 500), and the large contribution of multifunctional compounds (e.g., oligoesters, organosulfates, nitroxy organosulfates) detected in the rainwater supports this idea.
-As is typical for HULIS, the majority of these multifunctional compounds would not be separated and detected by traditional analytical techniques, highlighting the important advances made capable by ultra-high resolution mass spectrometry. - Acknowledgements.
+The large number of compounds detected (552 unique masses from m/z 50 to 500), and the large contribution of multifunctional compounds (e.g., oligoesters, organosulfates, nitrooxy organosulfates) detected in the rainwater supports this idea.
+Unfortunately, quantification is not possible using ESI FT-ICR MS unless an authentic standard is used for each identified compound.
+Due to the large number of masses detected, and the lack of commercial availability of standards for these compounds, we were not able to quantify the mass contribution of each identified compound to total DOC concentration.
+However, as is typical for HULIS, the majority of these multifunctional compounds would not be separated and detected by traditional analytical techniques, highlighting the important advances made capable by ultra-high resolution mass spectrometry.
+This work provides motivation to expand studies of complex atmospheric organic matter to include quantitation, chromatographic separation and tandem MS-MS.

+Acknowledgements.
 The authors acknowledge Melissa Soule, Elizabeth Kujawinski and the funding sources of the WHOI FT-MS Users' Facility (National Science Foundation OCE-0619608 and the Gordon and Betty Moore Foundation).
 Travel support for Katye E. Altieri to the WHOI FT-MS Facility was provided by the WHOI Director's discretionary funds.
-This research has been supported by grants from the US Department of Commerce's National Oceanic and - Atmospheric Administration (NOAA) (NA07OAR4310279) and from the US Department of Agriculture Hatch Funds.
+This research has been supported by grants from the US Department of Commerce's National Oceanic and Atmospheric Administration (NOAA) (NA07OAR4310279) and from the US Department of Agriculture Hatch Funds.
 Graduate student support for Katye E. Altieri was provided by the National Center for Environmental Research, US Environmental Protection Agency's Science to Achieve Results (STAR) Program R833751.
-Although the research described in this article has been funded in part by the United States Environmental Protection Agency, it has not been subjected - to the Agency's required peer and policy review and therefore does not necessarily reflect the views of the Agency and no official endorsement should be inferred.
+Although the research described in this article has been funded in part by the United States Environmental Protection Agency, it has not been subjected to the Agency's required peer and policy review and therefore does not necessarily reflect the views of the Agency and no official endorsement should be inferred.